 During the Voting Period, Minted artists and customers cast their votes on Challenge submissions, and because our business model is a meritocracy, the best art and design rises to the top.
 Top-ranked winners are determined solely by votes.
 Additionally, Minted's Editorial Council reviews all submissions and voting data and considers further factors such as diversity of style, risk-taking, gaps in the current assortment to help select Editors’ Picks.
 Learn more about our winner announcements.

 Anyone logged into a Minted account can vote.
 If you don’t already have one, create a Minted account now.

 Select 1–5 from the rating scale to the right of each submission, with 1 being the lowest score and 5 being the highest.
-To help strip bias, we encourage voting blind through this voting module.
+To help strip bias, this voting module is entirely blind.
 This means we do not display the name of the artist who created each submission.
-We also display submissions in a random order and our system surfaces submissions in a way that ensures each submission receives enough votes from our broad community of consumers and artists.
+We also display submissions in a random order, and our system surfaces submissions in a way that ensures each submission receives enough votes from our broad community of consumers and artists.